Angeles Volunteer

 • Alternative B: Cooperative Conservation Partnership

-would provide more parks and protect habitat linkages, with an emphasis on
+173,000-acre addition) that would provide more parks and protect habitat linkages, with an emphasis on creating

 more recreational opportunities near urban areas; and